andrewfhart/andrewfhart.github.com/_posts/2015-11-15-step-by-step-tic-tac-toe.markdown

 like as a whole.
 In this exercise, we're going to think about what it means to play tic-tac-toe: what happens, what order do things happen in, and how do we know when we're done?

-For complicated programs, this kind of thinking is best done well away from a keyboard, where you're too tempted to start writing code.
+For complicated programs, this kind of thinking is best done well away from a keyboard, where you're less tempted to start writing code.
 Use a pencil and paper, a whiteboard, or anything where you can really explore the problem and draw pictures and diagrams to describe what is going on.